 One can of beef stew was labeled "preservative free"---but contained 970 mg sodium per serving.
-One package of dried beef was labeled "fat free"---but contained salt, sugar, sorbitol, sodium erythorbate, and sodium nitrite (but no fat).
+One package of dried beef was labeled "fat free" but contained salt, sugar, sorbitol, sodium erythorbate, and sodium nitrite (but no fat).
+One

 Now, if you think about it, the above numbers are deceiving